Subdivisions, shellability, and collapsibility of products: Collapsibility, products, and the Zeeman conjecture

+Recall now that Novikov \cite{Novikov} proved that it is not decidable whether a given manifold with the homology of the $5$-sphere is actually the $5$-sphere.
+Now, a triangulated manifold $M$ with the homology of $S^5$ is homeomorphic to $S^5$ if and only if for any $5$-ball $B$ in $M$, the manifold with boundary $M{\sm\setminus\sm} B$ is contractible.
+Hence, deciding whether a given $5$-manifold is contractible is not decidable by any algorithm.
+This contradicts the soundness of the proposed algorithm above, and it follows that no universal constants $m$, $n$ exist such that contractibility of $C$ implies the collapsibility of $\sd^m(C \times \mathrm{I}^n)$.

+Notice that this approach does not give us a $2$-complex, but simplicial complexes of higher dimension.
+It is not known to the authors whether the contractibility of $2$-complexes is decidable. \end{rem}

-We thank Nati Linial, Ehud Hrushovski, Frank Lutz and Volkmar Welker for useful suggestions and references.
+\paragraph*{Acknowledgments} We thank Micha\l{} Adamaszek for a useful suggestions and Anders Bj\"orner for informing us of Oliver's conjecture.
 A crucial part~of the research leading to this paper has been conducted during the first author's visit to the Hebrew University, Jerusalem.
+Both authors wish to thank the Institut Mittag-Leffler for the great hospitality during a summer program in 2012, organized jointly with Alexander Engstr\"om.